• Skip to main content

 • Weigh or measure your sugars together and set aside.
 In another bowl weigh or measure the flour, baking powder, baking soda, and salt, I run a whisk through to blend.

-• Stop the mixer and add the apple and cranberry pieces and mix for about 30 seconds to get the fruit blended throughout the batter.
+• Stop the mixer, add the apple and cranberry pieces, then mix for about 30 seconds to get the fruit blended throughout the batter.
+Cover your cookie dough bowl lightly and refrigerate for 1 hour.

-• Cover your cookie dough bowl lightly and refrigerate for 1 hour.
-Preheat your oven and line 2 cookie pans with parchment paper and set them aside.
-Using a medium cookie scoop add twelve scoops to a pan and bake at 350° for 16-18 minutes.
+• Preheat your oven to 350°F (175°C or 180°C) and line 2 cookie pans with parchment paper setting them aside.
+Using a medium cookie scoop, space out twelve scoops onto a pan and bake at 350°F (175°C or 180°C) for 16-18 minutes.
 Pull them out of the oven and let them sit on the hot pan for a minute or two before moving to a cooling rack.
-Let them cool down before icing them.
+Let them cool completely before icing them.

 ICING